🎉 Fan Zones

 Faena Theater · South Beach

-Premium ticketed match-screening events with food + cocktail packages.
+Premium ticketed match-screening events with food and drink packages.
 The luxury watch-party option in South Beach.

 Sweet Liberty · South Beach